physiocoder/meteor/docs/Translation.md

 ####UPDATE - Improvements

-Wondering if it's better to create the translation branch from `master` instead of `devel`: [Meteor guidelines](https://github.com/meteor/meteor/wiki/Contributing-to-Meteor) suggest to create a branch off `devel` because in the end is where they will (in case) merge your pull request.
-But since translation is a fork that will not be eventually merged maybe `master` is a better and more stable branch to base translations.
+Wondering if it's better to create the translation branch from `master` instead of `devel`: [Meteor guidelines](https://github.com/meteor/meteor/wiki/Contributing-to-Meteor) suggests to create a branch off `devel` because in the end it is where they will (in case) merge your pull request.
+But since translation is a fork that will not be eventually merged, maybe `master` is a better and more stable branch to base translations on.